 Worthing town centre

-Bringing together six key redevelopment areas in the town through a series of associated public realm improvements and investment will help us build new homes and encourage commercial, leisure and retail development at:
+Bringing together six key redevelopment areas in the town through a series of associated public realm improvements.
+Investment partners are building new homes, providing commercial, leisure and retail space at:

 Pond Road, Shoreham